RobertTalbert/discretecs/Video/scripts-module-2.md

 ## 2.8

 In all of the earlier videos in this module, we've been looking at propositions -- complete statements that have a definite and knowable truth value.
-We've seen lots of examples of propositions and learned how to work with them
+We've seen lots of examples of propositions and learned how to work with them.
+In this video we're going to re-introduce an earlier example of something that *wasn't* a proposition.

+Here's that example: x + 5 = 12 .
+This is a statement, namely it's an assertion that the expression on the left side of the equals sign is actually equal to the expression on the right.
+So it's a complete thought; but it doesn't have a definite truth value as is because of that variable "x".
+The
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjMzOTY1OTAxLC01MzI5OTk2NzldfQ==
+eyJoaXN0b3J5IjpbNjAzNTU3NDQyLC01MzI5OTk2NzldfQ==
 -->